How To Delete All of Your Saved Searches on Twitter

 As you might already know, Twitter only allows you to save 25 searches per account.
 While this might be too few for some, there is no reason to keep the queries you no longer need.
 By deleting old searches, you can free up space for new ones.

-The following sections focus on how to delete a saved search, but we’ve also included some tips on how to optimize the feature.
+The following sections focus on how to delete a saved search, but we’ve also included some tips on optimizing the feature.

 How to Delete Saved Searches on Twitter

 It only takes a few taps or clicks to delete saved searches.
 You can do it on your computer or mobile device (iOS/Android) with the following methods.

-Using a Computer and Web Browser to Delete Saved Searches in Twitter
+Using a Computer and Web Browser to Delete Saved Searches on Twitter

 - Launch a browser and log into your Twitter account.

 - Next, go to the Search box on the top right, click on it, and find and select the search you want to delete.
-To delete the search you’ve selected, click on the small “trash” icon on the right.
+To delete your selected search, click on the small trash icon on the right.

 The drop-down window might display Recent Searches or just Saved Searches if you haven’t made any queries in a while.
 This method applies to all the searches – hashtags, keywords, or usernames.

 In some cases, the “x” icon might not appear.
 If so, click on the saved query to do the search again, and select the three dots to access the overflow.
 Then, click on Delete saved search.

 It’s easy to confuse the Submit A Tweet box with the Search box.
-Search is on the upper right side of the screen (to submit tweets, use the box on the lower section on the screen).
+Search is on the upper right side of the screen (to submit tweets, use the box on the lower section of the screen).

 If you delete the queries from Recent searches, you can still see them in saved searches – if you had them saved in the first place.